michaelnicholls/zparams_demo/README.md

 - class ZPARAM_HELPER, which has some methods to read/write parameter values, and store text in the ZCLASS_OUTPUT table

 ## For each class
-Each class that uses this capability needs the following objects.
-They should be named according to the class.
-In the following, I assume a class called ZDEMO.
+Each class that uses this capability needs to do the following.
+- check the existing fields in ZCLASS_PARAMS, and add any extra parameter fields
-- ZDEMO_C_PARAMS, which is a projection of ZDEMO_I_PARAMS.
-This is where the specific parameters for the class are specified.
-Setting a value for  `@UI.headerInfo.typeNamePlural`
+- add the fields to ZCLASS_E_PARAMS and ZCLASS_C_PARAMS, which is a projection of ZDEMO_I_PARAMS
-  such as `'Parameters for zdemo'`, will assist the end user.
-- There is a WHERE condition at the end of the selection list which specifies the relevent class name.
-For example,

-  > where Classname = 'ZDEMO' and (Uname = $session.user or Uname = '')

-  which finds the parameters for ZDEMO, and finds global and user-specific variants.
-- unmanaged behaviour definition projection ZDEMO_C_PARAMS, based on the view with the same name.
-It's probably easiest to copy ZDEMO_PARAMS.

-- service definition ZDEMO_PARAMS, which exposes ZDEMO_C_PARAMS
-- service binding ZDEMO_PARAMS_O2, of type Odata 2
-- a Fiori app, ZDEMO_PARAMS,  that uses the service binding ZDEMO_PARAMS_O2
+- create a Fiori UI adaption for the object page, which should be named with the name of the class.
+For example, for class ZDEMO, create an adaptation named ZDEMO.
+- the generated adaptation will have an id, which can be addde to the ZPARAM_CLASSES table

   New classes need to be added to the master table by using the ZPARAM_CLASSES binding, either as a Fiori app, or in Preview mode in ADT.

 ## The end user Fiori app
-This app is based on a list item and object page.
+This app, named ZCLASS_PARAMS, is based on a list item and object page.
-The app ZDEMO_PARAMS has some extension code beyond that of the standard Fiori list template.
-It is probably easiest to copy the app code to a new app and replace the component name, `zdemoparams`, and the Odata service and VAN names, ZDEMO_C_PARAMS.
-The standard program `/ui5/ui5_repository_load` can be used to download/upload the objects for the Fiori app.

 ## FLP configuration
 A new technical catalog should be created.
 It can contain all of the end user apps (ZDEMO_PARAMS etc), plus the output, ZCLASS_OUTPUT.
 The ZCLASS_OUTPUT app tile does not need to be added to a user's space.